Skip to content

 Hoarding disorder can cause problems in relationships, social and work activities, and other important areas of functioning.
 Potential consequences of serious hoarding include health and safety concerns, such as fire hazards, tripping hazards, and health code violations.
 It can also lead to family strain and conflicts, isolation and loneliness, unwillingness to have anyone else enter the home, and an inability to perform daily tasks, such as cooking and bathing in the home.

-Specific symptoms for a hoarding diagnosis include (American Psychiatric Association, 2013):
+Specific symptoms for a hoarding disorder diagnosis include (American Psychiatric Association, 2022):

 An assessment for hoarding may include questions such as:

-- How much do these symptoms interfere with school, work or your social or family life?
+• How much do these symptoms interfere with school, work, social life or family life?

 Mental health professionals may also ask permission to speak with friends and family to help make a diagnosis or use questionnaires (rating scales) to help assess level of functioning.